 - 26. That the NDIA work with the Government to investigate best practice in effective, accessible complaints processes to then create and promote pathways for consumer complaints. - 27.
-That the Government establish an independent complaints body which reports directly to government. - 28.
+That the Victorian Government influence the Australian Government to establish an independent complaints body which reports directly to government. - 28.
 That the complaints body receive all complaints from NDIS participants and support appropriate referrals to other complaints bodies as required with a 'no falling between the gaps' policy. - 29.
 That the complaints body collect data on the demographics of complainants.